rublaman/rublaman/README.md

 <br/>
 <br/>

-I'm a data engineer specialized in cloud environments such as AWS, Azure, and GCP.
-I have experience in ETL/ELT using tools such a Python, PySpark, Pandas or Numpy.
-Proficient in SQL and NoSQL queries, along with experience in designing efficient storage solutions for datalakes and data warehouses.
-In addition to creating useful visualizations with tools such as Tableau, PowerBI and Looker.
+👋 Welcome to my GitHub!
+I am a data engineer specializing in cloud environments.
+My experience spans the entire data lifecycle, from extraction from various sources, transformation through streaming and batch pipelines, and ingestion into data lakes and data warehouses for further use.

-Committed to continuous learning, I actively participate in my GitHub repositories to keep improving and learning.
-My proactive approach and passion for meeting challenges drives me to seek out new opportunities that will further my professional growth in the field of data engineering.
+I'm constantly immersed in learning and development.
+This GitHub profile serves as a platform where I create repositories to practice and improve my technical skills.
+Feel free to explore and connect 😃 - collaboration fuels continuous improvement! 🚀

 ## Languages and Tools
 <div align="center">